Education and qualifications: BA (Hons) Business Studies, HNC Engineering

 How does your employer benefit from you being professionally registered?

 Registration is the recognition of my competence and capability, a guarantee that I am committed to undertaking a process of continual development that will help the company to grow and prosper.
+It also helps me to form professional working relationships with like minded professionals.

 Steven Gasser EngTech FIMechE